nmacedo/MSV/Systems/HotelLocking/README.md

 A simple adaptation of the hotel room locking system model that comes packaged with the Alloy Analyzer, proposed by D. Jackson in _Software Abstractions: Logic, Language, and Analysis_.

+###

+These models were developed with the goal of exploring analysis rich in structural and behavioural constraints.

 #### Structural model
 * the universe of guests and rooms is variable;
 * the number of keys is exact and must form a total order;